Can you have multiple super accounts?

 Consolidate your super

-There are some good reasons to combining your multiple super accounts, because it can make keeping track of your super and all it involves easier.
+There are some good reasons to combine your super accounts, because it can help keep track of your super and there’s less paperwork to manage.

-Before you start consolidating your super into one account, make sure you to check whether it’s worth transitioning your insurance cover, keeping that account open because your employer only covers fees or premiums associated with that fund, or if there are any fee or tax implications.
+Before you start consolidating your super, make sure you check whether it’s worth transitioning your insurance cover, keeping that account open because your employer only covers fees or premiums associated with that fund, or if there are any fee or tax implications.
 You can read more about this and how to consolidate your super here.

 Things to look out for when comparing super funds